Shiva

 The five mantras - Five is a sacred

-of the five mantras called the pancabrahmans:
+to consist of the five mantras called the pancabrahmans:

 1) Sadyojata, 2) Vamadeva,